 Where to Get Food in Iceland

-Snacking on the traditional Icelandic food was… interesting.
+Snacking on traditional Icelandic food was… interesting.
 Logan tried things where I drew the line, such as fermented shark and dried pounded fish.
-The rye bread ice-cream however, I could eat in gallons.
+The rye bread ice cream, however, I could eat in gallons.
+If you’re a foodie, why not try out a food tour with a local?

 Icelandic hot dogs are not like ordinary hot dogs, because they’re made mostly from Icelandic lamb, along with a bit of pork and beef.
 We ordered ours the traditional Icelandic way.
 A hot dog on a warm, steamed bun topped with TWO kinds of onions- raw white, and crispy fried onions, finished off with ketchup, sweet brown mustard called pylsusinnep, and remoulade, a sauce made with mayo, capers, mustard, and herbs.
 It was delicious, and much preferred by locals over the fermented shark.